Executive Summary

 Second is a structured 72-hour operational checklist that guides executive officers and emergency managers through the key decisions required to stabilize operations while contamination conditions develop.

 Third is a Level-C PPE capability that protects first receivers and other essential personnel.
 Survey Meter triage, decontamination, and when cleared, admitted to the ED or discharged home.
-First receivers have full-barrier Level-C PPE with PAPR.
+First Receivers have

 The Process: A CBRN Response Consultation with a CBRN Response Consultant and Level-C PPE Analyst.